EarthScope/mseedindex/doc/mseedindex.md

 ## <a id='description'>Description</a>

-<p ><b>mseedindex</b> reads Mini-SEED, determines contiguous data sections of time series (same network, station, location, channel and quality) and synchronizes information about each data section with a database.</p>
+<p ><b>mseedindex</b> reads miniSEED, determines contiguous data sections of time series (same network, station, location, channel and version) and optionally synchronizes information about each data section with a database.</p>

 <p >The location of a given section is represented in the database as starting at a byte offset in a file and a count of bytes that follow.
 Each section of data is a row in the schema.</p>